 There are a number of ways to become an effective Chairperson which are simple to implement and will go a long way to help you chair the meetings.

 - Arriving early for meetings and be there to greet members;

 - Give all members an opportunity to contribute to the discussions;

 - Be willing to question and challenge but be supportive of others’ contributions; and

 - Agree to accept special projects between meetings so that specific matters can be progressed.

 Of course, this list is not exhaustive.
-If taking on the role of Chairperson is something that you are interested in doing, we encourage you to contact your SSKB Community Manager to discuss further.
-They can advise you on the specific roles of Committee members and present ideas to meet the unique challenges which may be associated with your scheme.
+If taking on the role of Chairperson is something that you are interested in doing, we encourage you to contact your SSKB Body Corporate Manager to discuss further.
+They can advise you on the specific roles of Committee Members and present ideas to meet the unique challenges which may be associated with your scheme.

 Click here to watch our guide to being a great Chairperson video.

 We asked Jacqui, Chairperson and Secretary for Bayview Tower what advice they would give to someone who is newly appointed on the Committee.
 “As a new Chair/secretary (and originally as a Committee member) I soon realised how much I didn’t know.
 Leveraging the whole Committee, and building a team/collaborative approach was essential along with the support of a strong, competent Strata Manager.
 I also believe it is important to work closely with the prior Chair/Secretary when taking on those roles, if at all possible so that continuity can be achieved and that person can help coach for a period.
 Finally, use the learning resources that the government has, plus the various publications that are produced regular.”